dfinity/examples/motoko/life/README.md

 instructive and are not optimized for efficiency or to hide network latency, which a production implementation would need to consider.

-Our `src` directory containts the initial version `v0` implementation but its contents will replaced with contents from `versions/v1` and `versions/v2`.
+Our `src` directory containts the initial, version `v0`, implementation but its contents will later be replaced with contents from directories `versions/v1` and `versions/v2`.
 In a real project, with proper source control, there might be a single `src` directory, with different versions of code residing in different branches of the repository.